Acry/SDL2-OpenGL/README.md

 Some OpenGL 2.1 and 3.3 examples, using SDL2 and GLEW as function wrangler.
 And a bit GLSL for C-Coders.

+___

+ARCHIVED:

+This Repository is quite old and I will not update most of the code anymore.
+If I find bugs I will fix them, but I will not add new features.

+I corrected some misspellings und miss understandings I had back in the days and added some comments.

+The 3rd part will be refactored and corrected, but then this repository will be archived.

+The new work is not available publicly, since nobody really contributes to any open source code where he does not see any benefit, beside learning.

+___

 ## Legacy OpenGL

  `Immediate mode` is nice because the entry barrier is extremely low.